mani-barathi/Octave/README.md

 ### Note

-You will have to create an **Index** in firestore, as **PlayListPage**, **Library** Component uses Nested Queries to fetch data from Firestore.
-While Developing the Favourites Component there will be an error in console stating you to create an Index in Firestore.
+You will have to create an **Index** in firestore, as **PlayListPage**, **LibraryPage** uses Nested Queries to fetch data from Firestore.
+While Developing in localhost there will be an error in Browser console stating you to create an Index in Firestore.
 That Error will provide a link to create an Index in Firestore , you can click on the link and create an Index.
 (This Error will be solved after that particular Index is created)